csarnevesht/sync-with-playwright/docs/instructions.fuzzy.md

-Write a test test_accounts_fuzzy_find that does the following:
+Write a test accounts_fuzzy_search that does the following:
 Iterates through the above list of account folder names For each item, determine the last name.
 Then search for the last name in Salesforce CRM